white medal that says Inaugural Knoxville Marathon 2005, Covenant Health

 Mile 26.1: Enter Neyland Stadium, the University of Tennessee’s football stadium and supposedly the second largest in the country.
 It’s cool to run onto the field where the football players run out of.

 Mile 26.2: Done, though mission unaccomplished.
 4:03:14 total time, or about 2h18m for the second half.
 Pretty pathetic, but sometimes you just have to be happy you survived and move on.
 For sure, I am even more motivated now to train better.
 (I may even train by “the book” as obviously my training strategy of doing short-but-high-quality training runs or races was not enough to do this race.
 I need to follow a plan by someone who knows what he is doing.)
 And next time pick a marathon that is flat.
-So far this was by far the hardest marathon course I have ever done, with at least one uphill every single mile!
+So far this was by far the hardest marathon course I have done to date, with at least one uphill every single mile!

 March 20, 2005 Sun 9:30 am EST